-There is a regulatory framework that requires the use of impact assessments for programmes or development projects which is implemented but it needs improvement.
+There is no regulatory framework that requires the use of impact assessments for programmes or development projects.

 - 10.7 Please list the different assessment methods used.
 Please provide weblinks to the guidance for the assessment methods. - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?